Newark man receives scooter for good deed, wants to pay it forward

 Roberts had seen him looking at photos of an electric scooter and knew it would help him out.
 The man agreed to buy it for him and sent it to MHA just in time for Christmas.

 DeGarmo was nervous about driving the scooter during winter weather, but now that spring has started, he’s using it to get around.
+These scooters really improved the life of many people who use them for daily commute.

 “I won’t get as tired,” he said